YaoXinZhi/BERT-CRF-for-BioNLP-OST2019-AGAC-Task1/README.md

 ```

 ### Evaluation
 The current model evaluation uses the Conlleval.pl script.
+You can view the details of the model evaluation results through logging/conlleval.log
 **Best Model: (On test set)**